redwoodjs/redwood/README.md

 - Forms with easy client- and/or server-side validation and error handling.
 - [Hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) (HMR) for faster development.
 - Database migrations (via Prisma 2).
+- [Envelop Plugins](https://www.envelop.dev) that enhances the GraphQL lifecycle from context to execution
+- Simple, but powerful GraphQL Directives to validate access or transform resolved data
 - Logging using [Pino](https://getpino.io) including to [transports](https://getpino.io/#/docs/transports)
 - Signature verification and payload signing for handling incoming and outgoing Webhooks
 - Page prerendering